-- (1) That HMCC notes and comments about the contents of this report. - (2) That HMCC recommends to the Cabinet Member for Housing that the government grant be used to fund equipment to introduce photographic records of tenant identity for new tenants.
+- (1) That the Cabinet Member for Housing agrees the action points arising from the Internal Audit report. - (2) That the Cabinet Member for Housing agrees that the government grant is used to fund equipment to introduce photographic records of tenant identity for new tenants.